ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2020-1712](https://github.com/Live-Hack-CVE/CVE-2020-1712) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2020-1712.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2020-1712.svg)

 ## CVE-2020-1709
- A vulnerability was found in all openshift/mediawiki 4.x.x versions prior to 4.3.0, where an insecure modification vulnerability in the /etc/passwd file was found in the openshift/mediawiki.
+ An insecure modification vulnerability in the /etc/passwd file was found in the openshift/mediawiki.
 An attacker with access to the container could use this flaw to modify /etc/passwd and escalate their privileges.

 - [https://github.com/Live-Hack-CVE/CVE-2020-1709](https://github.com/Live-Hack-CVE/CVE-2020-1709) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2020-1709.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2020-1709.svg)

 ## CVE-2020-1707
- A vulnerability was found in all openshift/postgresql-apb 4.x.x versions prior to 4.3.0, where an insecure modification vulnerability in the /etc/passwd file was found in the container openshift/postgresql-apb.
+ An insecure modification vulnerability in the /etc/passwd file was found in the container openshift/postgresql-apb.
 An attacker with access to the container could use this flaw to modify /etc/passwd and escalate their privileges.

 - [https://github.com/Live-Hack-CVE/CVE-2020-1707](https://github.com/Live-Hack-CVE/CVE-2020-1707) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2020-1707.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2020-1707.svg)

 ## CVE-2020-1706
- It has been found that in openshift-enterprise version 3.11 and openshift-enterprise versions 4.1 up to, including 4.3, multiple containers modify the permissions of /etc/passwd to make them modifiable by users other than root.
-An attacker with access to the running container can exploit this to modify /etc/passwd to add a user and escalate their privileges.
-This CVE is specific to the openshift/apb-tools-container.
+ An insecure modification vulnerability in the /etc/passwd file was found in the openshift/apb-tools.
+An attacker with access to the container could use this flaw to modify /etc/passwd and escalate their privileges.